-Aristarchus was a Jewish convert from Thessalonica (Acts 27:2; Colossians 4:10-11).
+Aristarchus was a Jewish convert from Thessalonica (Acts 27:2; Col. 4:10-11).
 At some point he joined Paul on the apostle’s third missionary journey as a “traveling companion,” and, in Ephesus, was “ruffed up” by an unruly crowd (Acts 19:29).
-He accompanied Paul back to Jerusalem (20:4), and then finally on to Rome (27:2).
-In some sense, he became a “fellow-prisoner” with the apostle in Rome (Colossians 4:10)—perhaps voluntarily.
-He was also a “fellow-worker” who brought Paul comfort in his distress (v.
-4:11).
+He accompanied Paul back to Jerusalem (Acts 20:4), and then finally on to Rome (Acts 27:2).
+In some sense, he became a “fellow-prisoner” with the apostle in Rome (Col. 4:10)—perhaps voluntarily.
+He was also a “fellow-worker” who brought Paul comfort in his distress (Col. 4:11).

-Timothy was probably closer to Paul than any other person on earth, and on several occasions he is warmly commended by the great apostle (1 Corinthians 16:10; Philippians 2:19ff; 2 Timothy 3:10ff).
-A native of Lystra, one may infer that he was converted by Paul when the apostle first visited that city (cf. 1 Timothy 1:2; 2 Timothy 2:1).
+Timothy was probably closer to Paul than any other person on earth, and on several occasions he is warmly commended by the great apostle (1 Cor.
+16:10; Phil.
+2:19ff; 2 Tim.
+3:10ff).
+A native of Lystra, one may infer that he was converted by Paul when the apostle first visited that city (cf. 1 Tim.
+1:2; 2 Tim.
+2:1).
 He was selected to be a traveling companion with Paul when the apostle passed through the region on his second missionary campaign (Acts 16:1ff).
 His wide range of movements can be seen in the book of Acts, together with references in Paul’s letters.
-In spite of the fact that apparently he had a less-than-aggressive personality (cf. 1 Timothy 1:18ff; 4:6ff; 6:20; 2 Timothy 1:7ff), he made his way to Paul’s side in Rome, and the apostle pledged to send his young friend to Philippi to assist the brethren there (Philippians 2:19-20).
-At some point Timothy himself was imprisoned, but then released (Hebrews 13:23).
-During his final Roman imprisonment, when Paul knew that the executor’s sword was imminent, he called for Timothy to hurry to him (2 Timothy 4:9).
+In spite of the fact that apparently he had a less-than-aggressive personality (cf. 1 Tim.
+1:18ff; 4:6ff; 6:20; 2 Tim.
+1:7ff), he made his way to Paul’s side in Rome, and the apostle pledged to send his young friend to Philippi to assist the brethren there (Phil.
+2:19-20).
+At some point Timothy himself was imprisoned, but then released (Heb.
+13:23).
+During his final Roman imprisonment, when Paul knew that the executor’s sword was imminent, he called for Timothy to hurry to him (2 Tim.
+4:9).
 Whether the young man made it in time, we do not know.

 Tychicus joined up with Paul in Greece on the latter’s third missionary tour (Acts 20:4), and he journeyed east with the apostle to Jerusalem.
 He was likely a church messenger, responsible for conveying a portion of the benevolent contribution to Judea.
-He was Paul’s emissary to transport letters, both to the Colossians (Colossians 4:7-9), and to the Ephesians (Ephesians 6:21-22), hence was in the apostle’s company at Rome.
-Paul appears to have considered him as a possible relief for Titus on Crete (Titus 3:12).
-And there may be evidence that Tychicus bore Paul’s second letter to Timothy (2 Timothy 4:12).
-This gentleman is given high praise by Paul as “the beloved brother and faithful minister and fellow-servant in the Lord,” who was capable of comforting the saints at Colossae (Colossians 4:7-8), and certainly Paul himself.
+He was Paul’s emissary to transport letters, both to the Colossians (Col. 4:7-9), and to the Ephesians (Eph.
+6:21-22), hence was in the apostle’s company at Rome.
+Paul appears to have considered him as a possible relief for Titus on Crete (Tit.
+3:12).
+And there may be evidence that Tychicus bore Paul’s second letter to Timothy (2 Tim.
+4:12).
+This gentleman is given high praise by Paul as “the beloved brother and faithful minister and fellow-servant in the Lord,” who was capable of comforting the saints at Colossae (Col. 4:7-8), and certainly Paul himself.

 A most unlikely candidate as an apostolic associate was a slave from Colossae whose name was Onesimus.
-Onesimus had abandoned his master, Philemon, and fled to Rome, probably hoping to lose himself in that crowded metropolis, perhaps stealing money from his owner in the process (Philemon 18).
-In the providential scheme of things—note that “perhaps” (v.
-15)—he encountered Paul and was led to the Lord (v.
+Onesimus had abandoned his master, Philemon, and fled to Rome, probably hoping to lose himself in that crowded metropolis, perhaps stealing money from his owner in the process (Phile.
+18).
+In the providential scheme of things—note that “perhaps” (Phile.
+15)—he encountered Paul and was led to the Lord (Phile.
 10).
 Eventually, Onesimus (whose name means “useful”) made himself so “useful” (NASB) that Paul was loath to part with him.
-But the apostle would not retain his services under these circumstances (Roman law required returning a slave to his owner), especially without the permission of Philemon (vv.
+But the apostle would not retain his services under these circumstances (Roman law required returning a slave to his owner), especially without the permission of Philemon (Phile.
 11-14).

-And so Paul was sending Onesimus home (in the company of Tychicus) with high praise; he was a “faithful and beloved” kinsman in the Lord (Colossians 4:9).
-Moreover, Paul urged Philemon to receive Onesimus “no longer as a servant, but more than a servant”—as “a beloved brother” (v.
+And so Paul was sending Onesimus home (in the company of Tychicus) with high praise; he was a “faithful and beloved” kinsman in the Lord (Col. 4:9).
+Moreover, Paul urged Philemon to receive Onesimus “no longer as a servant, but more than a servant”—as “a beloved brother” (Phile.
 16).
-Indeed, he is encouraged to embrace his servant with the same spirit he would have extended to Paul himself (v.
+Indeed, he is encouraged to embrace his servant with the same spirit he would have extended to Paul himself (Phile.
 17).
 If this disposition was adopted, then Onesimus would have remained a slave no longer—at least practically speaking.
-This is virtually a “proclamtion of emancipation” without the specific words, “free him,” being spoken.
+This is virtually a “proclamation of emancipation” without the specific words, “free him,” being spoken.
 There may be no document in all history that has done more to remedy the evil of slavery than has Paul’s letter to Philemon.

 But time passes and people change.
-Now Paul is imprisoned in Rome and Mark is there as a “fellow-worker” (Philemon 24).
+Now Paul is imprisoned in Rome and Mark is there as a “fellow-worker” (Phile.
+24).
 This is a circumstance that no writer would have invented, and then left “hanging,” without ample explanation.
-Apparently Paul had plans to send Mark to Colossae and so bade the brethren to “receive” him should the plan materialize (Colossians 4:10).
-During his final imprisonment, the apostle instructs Timothy to bring Mark with him when he comes to Rome, for, says Paul, “he is useful to me” (2 Timothy 4:11).
+Apparently Paul had plans to send Mark to Colossae and so bade the brethren to “receive” him should the plan materialize (Col. 4:10).
+During his final imprisonment, the apostle instructs Timothy to bring Mark with him when he comes to Rome, for, says Paul, “he is useful to me” (2 Tim.
+4:11).
 The past was forgotten.
 Mark had redeemed himself.

 Who was Jesus Justus?
-A companion of Paul’s in Rome; but nothing more is known of him except the fact that he was a valued Jewish co-worker, and the apostle considered him a source of comfort (Colossians 4:10-11).
+A companion of Paul’s in Rome.
+But nothing more is known of him except the fact that he was a valued Jewish co-worker, and the apostle considered him a source of comfort (Col. 4:10-11).

-Epaphras was from Colossae, but he was serving with Paul in Rome as a “slave for Christ” (Colossians 4:12).
-This brother was a powerful instrument in spreading the gospel of Christ, apparently having established the churches in Colossae (1:7), and perhaps in Laodicea and Hierapolis as well (4:13).
+Epaphras was from Colossae, but he was serving with Paul in Rome as a “slave for Christ” (Col. 4:12).
+This brother was a powerful instrument in spreading the gospel of Christ, apparently having established the churches in Colossae (Col. 1:7), and perhaps in Laodicea and Hierapolis as well (Col. 4:13).
 Since Paul characterizes him as a “fellow-prisoner,” one may conclude that he was held by the Roman authorities even as the apostle was.
 It may be that he voluntarily submitted to the incarceration in order to minister to Paul.
-Apparently Paul’s knowledge of certain problems in Colossae was conveyed by Epaphras, thus motivating the apostle to write his epistle to this church (1:7-8).
-Epaphras was a deeply spiritual man (cf. 4:12-13), who obviously was a source of strength to Paul.
+Apparently Paul’s knowledge of certain problems in Colossae was conveyed by Epaphras, thus motivating the apostle to write his epistle to this church (Col. 1:7-8).
+Epaphras was a deeply spiritual man (Col. 4:12-13), who obviously was a source of strength to Paul.

 Finally, there was Epaphroditus, mentioned only in the Philippian letter.
 He was out of a pagan background (note the relationship of his name to Aphrodite, a heathen goddess), but was somehow converted to Christ.
-A native of Philippi, he had journeyed to Rome, bringing financial support to Paul on behalf of the Philippian congregation (Philippians 2:25; 4:18).
+A native of Philippi, he had journeyed to Rome, bringing financial support to Paul on behalf of the Philippian congregation (Phil.
+2:25; 4:18).
 This reveals the esteem in which he was held by his brethren in Philippi.
-This church had “fellowshipped” with the apostle since he first established the cause in that city (Acts 16:12ff)—a span of some ten years (Philippians 1:5).
+This church had “fellowshipped” with the apostle since he first established the cause in that city (Acts 16:12ff)—a span of some ten years (Phil.
+1:5).
 After delivering the gift, Epaphroditus stayed on, assisting Paul.
-The apostle characterizes the brother as a “fellow-worker,” “fellow-soldier,” and “minister to my need” (2:25).
-It likely is the case that Epaphroditus labored so diligently that his health was impaired; indeed, he was so ill that he almost died (2:26-27, 30).
-Paul pays high tribute when he says that this brother was “hazarding his life to supply that which was lacking in your service to me” (2:30).
-It is virtually certain that Epaphroditus subsequently returned to Philippi, bearing this letter to the beloved brethren there (2:28).
+The apostle characterizes the brother as a “fellow-worker,” “fellow-soldier,” and “minister to my need” (Phil.
+2:25).
+It likely is the case that Epaphroditus labored so diligently that his health was impaired; indeed, he was so ill that he almost died (Phil.
+2:26-27, 30).
+Paul pays high tribute when he says that this brother was “hazarding his life to supply that which was lacking in your service to me” (Phil.
+2:30).
+It is virtually certain that Epaphroditus subsequently returned to Philippi, bearing this letter to the beloved brethren there (Phil.
+2:28).

 So it is, by weaving together the data found in Paul’s “prison epistles,” one can get some feeling for how things fared for the apostle in Rome.
 Somewhere along the way, Paul began to get the impression that he would be released from his confinement and be able to freely move about again.
-To the Philippians he wrote, “I trust in the Lord that I myself also [as well as Timothy] shall come shortly” (2:24).
-In addition to visiting Philippi, he planned to travel to Colossae, even suggesting that Philemon get “lodging” ready for him (Philemon 22).
-We know from the material in 1 Timothy, Titus, and 2 Timothy, that Paul was released.
-He preached several years more, perhaps going all the way to Spain (cf. Romans 15:24), before being imprisoned again, finally departing to be with the Lord in his “heavenly kingdom” (2 Timothy 4:18).
+To the Philippians he wrote, “I trust in the Lord that I myself also [as well as Timothy] shall come shortly” (Phil.
+2:24).

 - Lightfoot, J. B. 1892.
 Paul’s Epistles to the Colossians and to Philemon.
 London, England: Macmillan.